RobertARandolph/AdmiralBumbleBee.com/FreeBees.md

 ## Modern Synthesis

 * VST
-    * [dexed](https://asb2m10.github.io/dexed/) - [Yamaha DX-7 emulation](https://en.wikipedia.org/wiki/Yamaha_DX7) and it does it well.
-    * [Helm](https://tytel.org/helm/) - this is simply the best free synthesizer on the market in my opinion.
-It is a must-have for any one that uses software synthesizers.
     * [Ribs](https://www.kvraudio.com/forum/viewtopic.php?t=486995) - granular synthesis gone wild, download it.
     * [Crystal](http://www.greenoak.com/crystal/Crystal/Crystal.html) - The classic free soft synth.
     * [Kairatune](http://futucraft.com/kairatune) - VA-like design but with a somewhat shinier sound.
 Surprisingly fun!